Courses

 i.
 Transaction Motive: The drive to hold cash amounts is referred to as the transaction's motive.
 The fact that most transactions involve an exchange of money is the transaction motive for demanding money.
 Money will be demanded because it is necessary to have money available for transactions.
 The aggregate quantity of transactions in an economy tends to increase as income grows.
 As a result, as income or GDP rises, so does the demand for money in transactions.

 ii.
-Speculative Motive: It refers to funds retained by investors in order to capitalise on potential investment opportunities in the economy.
+Speculative Motive: It refers to funds retained by investors to capitalise on potential investment opportunities in the economy.
 When retaining money is thought to be less hazardous than lending it or investing it in another asset, the speculative motive for demanding money emerges.

 Aggregate Money Demand: In an economy, the entire demand for money is made up of transaction demand and speculative demand.
 The former is proportionate to real GDP and the price level, whereas the latter is inversely related to the market interest rate.